A poem for those who are safe from vengeance of the king, but who cannot evade Christ

 Aestuantis flammae globus vastum perflat aera.

-He who is coming in a fury, a storm becomes strong.
+In the fury of he who is coming, a storm becomes strong.

 The whole machine of the world having trembled shakes apart,